declanelcocks/mean-hacker-news-tracker/README.md

 npm install
 ```

 If you open up `config.js` you'll notice that I am currently using a local instance of MongoDB to store the posts, so if you'd like to use a different database, replace the `db` value here.
-Remember that if you're running the app locally, you'll need to run have an instance of MongoDB running locally too.
+Remember that if you're running the app locally, you'll need to have an instance of MongoDB running locally too.

-If it is your first time running the app, then we will need to populate our database.
+If it is your first time running the app, then you'll need to populate the database to make sure we have something to see and check against for new posts on HN.
 Run the command below and it will fetch the 20 most recent posts from the HN API and insert the valid posts into our database.

 ```
 node populate.js